Orhan Birgit: Career and activities

-In 1965 Birgit was elected as a deputy from the Republican People's Party.
-Next year Bülent Ecevit was elected as the secretary general of the Republican People's Party, and Birgit was elected as a member of the central committee of the party in the congress.
-In the first cabinet of Prime Minister Bülent Ecevit Birgit was named as the minister of tourism and the speaker of the cabinet and served in the post between January and November 1974.
+In the 1965 general election Birgit became a deputy for the CHP.
+Next year Bülent Ecevit was elected as the CHP secretary general, and Birgit was elected as a member of the central committee of the party in the congress.
+Güneş was part of the left of center group in the central committee.

+In the first cabinet of Prime Minister Bülent Ecevit Birgit was named as the minister of tourism and the speaker of the cabinet serving in the post between January and November 1974.
 Following the military coup in 1980 Birgit worked as a journalist for Dünya and Hürriyet.
 In 1991 he was again elected to the Parliament from Istanbul for the Democratic Left Party led by Bülent Ecevit.
 He also taught at faculty of communications of several universities, including Galatasaray University, Istanbul University and Anadolu University.